chelsemet/Mental_Health_in_Tech/README.md

 ## Dataset
-This dataset is from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace. https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey
+This dataset is from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.<br>
+https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey

 ## Usage